-- 4. The login screen will appear next. - 5.
-Key in the user name and the password.
+- 5. Key in the user name and the password.
 The default user name and password is admin. - 6.
-Click on Enter or OK.
-Welcome page of the web-based management interface will then appear. - 7.
+Click on Login.
+Welcome page of the web-based management interface will then appear.

 Once you enter the web-based management interface, all the commands you see are the same as what you see by HTTP login.